-Up on the first floor of the three-bedroom Ena House sits this traditionally-styled bedroom furnished with a king-sized platform bed.
+Up on the first floor of the three-bedroom former residence of Ena de Silva sits this traditionally-styled bedroom furnished with a king-sized platform bed.
 Timber floors contrast with the whitewashed walls though delicate louvered windows and antique furniture ensure the room retains its colonial-era feel even though crisp linen and modern amenities provide essential 20th century touches.

 When booked with the neighbouring Ena House Master Suite and/or with the Ena House Guest Suite, this setup is ideal for families and friends looking for a private villa stay.